diaarca/NonOS/README.md

+# NonOS
+This is a university project (in collaboration with [Maxime Bodart](https://github.com/Maximeya), [Alexis Detroyat]() and [Thomas Civade](https://github.com/Luminosaa)) that aims to implement on operating system from zero including system calls, virtual memory, threads/processes file system and network primitives.

+This project is originally based on the [NachOS](https://en.wikipedia.org/wiki/Not_Another_Completely_Heuristic_Operating_System) project.

+All implemented features are discribed in `report.pdf`.

+Below the original NachOS README file:

+## NachOS
 The provided Nachos sources are a modified version from the (very old) original nachos project.
 This is why there are some differences between the actual state and some information in old documents.